Date: 18 November 2016

 In Black Star, Crescent Moon (University of Minnesota, 2012), Sohail Daulatzai charted post-1950s Black Internationalism as an intersecting history of Black Muslims, Black radicals, and the Muslim Third World.
 Daulatzai’s work builds upon Robin D.G.
 Kelley’s Freedom Dreams: The Black Radical Imagination (Beacon Press, 2002), drawing together Muslim histories absent from that earlier work.

 Since 2006, Naeem Mohaiemen has worked on The Young Man Was, a series of films and essays exploring the 1970s revolutionary left.
 The protagonists often display misrecognition, ending up as an “accidental trojan horse” carrying tragedy to the countries in question (from Japanese hijackers commandeering an airport for “solidarity,” to migrant labor pipelines transformed into PLO “volunteers”).
 In spite of the failures of state and extra-state attempts at socialism, Naeem’s reading of the potential of an international left is still, always, one of hope.
 As the text from Live True Life or Die Trying says, “a lover tries again, flower in hand.”
 Historian Afsan Chowdhury (whose diary inspired The Young Man Was project) bracketed the work of Naeem, Yasmine Saikia, Dina Siddiqi, Nayanika Mookherjee, and Bina D’Costa as a “second wave of history writing” about Asia.
 Naeem is a Ph.D. candidate in Anthropology at Columbia University, and a John Simon Guggenheim Fellow (film-video).
-ICA in London will screen the first three films in the Young Man Was series Nov 19, 20, and 23.
+ICA in London will screen the first three films in the Young Man Was series on 19 Nov, 20 Nov, and 23 Nov 2018.